future-proof-iot/CertFC/README.md

 [CompCert compiler]: https://compcert.org/

 Note that this is a _work-in-progress_!
-It will probably fail on your example, but you are most welcome to send bug reports.
+1. It will probably fail on your example, but you are most welcome to send bug reports.
+2. When you use positive to represent a id of some variables, you must be careful: if the positive number is too small, dx will generate a type conflict!!! because dx also uses positive numbers to represent variabls!!!

 ##  Overview